Lifeline Medical Alert System Review 2025

 Cost

 Lifeline’s latest system, the Smartwatch, costs $39.95 per month.
-This places the system in the middle of the company’s lineup in terms of price.
+That places the system in the middle of the company’s lineup in terms of price.
 It’s also Lifeline’s only system that also has a device fee, which is $159.
 You can save the equivalent of $5 per month by paying annually or $3 per month by paying quarterly.

 Equipment